 Save your changes.

-Step 3: Configure Notifications
+Step 3: Configure Your Order Form Settings

 You can then customize the email subject, from name, from email, and reply-to fields using smart tags as well.